asoa/WinEvent_ELK/README.md

 * Clone this repository

 Test data resides in ~/logstash/testData/ and will copied from your localhost to your Elastic Stack docker instance (/data) after you install docker, docker-compose, and run the command "docker-compose up" from the path the docker-compose.yml resides.
-Please note that additions to your Elastic Stack configuration Dockerfiles will be applied only when running "docker-compose build <image>" i.e. docker-compose build logstash
+Please note that additions to your Elastic Stack configuration Dockerfiles will be applied only when running "docker-compose build \<image\>" i.e. docker-compose build logstash

-Running docker-compose up will build your Elastic Stack and expose Kibana on http://localhost:5601.
+Running "docker-compose up" will build your Elastic Stack and expose Kibana on http://localhost:5601.
 You can analyze the test data logs in Kibana by setting the Kibana absolute time range from 23 Dec 16 - 25 Dec 16.
 You can add your own event logs by running "get-eventLogs_v6.ps1" in your windows environment and adding the csv files to ~/logstash/testData/.

+Running "docker-compose down" destroys your environment and all volumes (docker storage).
+This is what makes developing in docker so powerful--you can build/test/destroy an Elastic Stack in literally seconds.

 The Elastic Stack (Logstash) currently is capable of parsing the following windows event logs retrieved using the repo's PowerShell script "get-eventLogs_v6.ps1":
 - (4624) logon